Caleb-Mantey/solid-design-principles-in-js/Readme.md

 - Format the mail in html format
 - Sending the mail

 This will make the `Mailer` class very difficult to maintain.
-Let's say for example we want to change the smtp provider we are using we will have to come into this class and do some changes to the `smtp_service_connection` method and this can get tricky and messy if the new provider does'nt implement a `send` method but a `deliver` method then we will have to also come and change this line ` this.smtpService.send(this.format_html_mail())` in our `send` method to ` this.smtpService.deliver(this.format_html_mail())`.
+Let's say for example we want to change the smtp provider we are using we will have to come into this class and do some changes to the `smtp_service_connection` method and this can get tricky and messy if the new provider does not implement a `send` method but a `deliver` method then we will have to also come and change this line ` this.smtpService.send(this.format_html_mail())` in our `send` method to ` this.smtpService.deliver(this.format_html_mail())`.
 All these is a result of the fact that our class is not performing only one functionality.

-##### Better Approach
+### Better Approach
-A more better approach is seen below where we divide all the task into seperate classes.
-We now have the following.
-- A class that connects to the smtp service (TextFormatter)
-- A class that formats our mail in text (MailerSmtpService)
-- A class that formats our mail in html (HtmlFormatter)
-- A class responsible for sending the mailer (Mailer)

-You can see now the code looks better and our smtp service can be changed easily in only one class which does not affect the other parts of the mailing systems behaviour.
-If we use a new smtp service and it implements a `deliver` method instead of a `send` method then we only have to change one method (we change `this.smtp_con.send(mail)` to `this.smtp_con.deliver(mail)`) in the `MailerSmtpService` class.
-This will not affect other parts of our application and our app will still function properly.
-The Mailer class takes an instance of an smtp service and only sends a mail (__NOTE:__ `It is performing one and only one job to send mail`)

-Also our `HtmlFormatter` and `TextFormatter` are doing just one thing formating the mail in the right format.

 #### Mailer
 ```javascript